Open-Attestation/documentation-website/website/docs/docs-section/appendix/glossary.md

 ### Salt

-A salt is the additional random data that is added to the information before it is hashed to protect it from being exposed.
-In OpenAttestation, salt is used to allow tamper verification.
+A salt is additional random data that is added to information before it is hashed to protect it from being exposed.
+In OpenAttestation, salt is also used for tamper verification.

 ### Signature